TylerC-Anderson/TylerC-Anderson/README.md

 🌎 Links:
     - LinkedIn: www.linkedin.com/in/tyler-c-anderson
     - TryHackMe: https://tryhackme.com/p/Hack.Katz

+*NOTES: I am skipping around in A+ to teach me the most relevant skills to my goals.
+I do not plan on completing it or getting the cert for this, only to prep for the Net+ and Sec+, which seem more relevant to me.
+I will revisit the A+ sections as necessary in the future

 <!---
 TylerC-Anderson/TylerC-Anderson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.